rng-guy/NFSMWBartender/README.md

 # 5 - How may I share or bundle Bartender?

 You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
-Still, consider a link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's README for the sake of code transparency and software security.
+In the interest of code transparency, however, consider linking to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) somewhere in your mod's documentation (e.g. README).

 &nbsp;